Esraaelsisy/funda-playwright/README.md

 ## Features

-- **Page Object Model (POM)**: Encapsulation of locators and actions in the `pages` folder and the test steps in the `specs` folder for modular, reusable, and maintainable code.
+- **Page Object Model (POM)**:
+  - Organizes locators and actions in the `pages` folder.
+  - Separates test steps in the `specs` folder, ensuring modular, reusable, and maintainable code.

+- **User-Facing Locators**:
-- **User-Facing Locators**: The framework emphasizes intuitive locators like getByText and getByRole, enhancing test readability and reliability by targeting visible elements and accessibility attributes.
+  - Leverages intuitive locators like `getByText` and `getByRole` for improved test readability and reliability.
+  - Focuses on visible elements and accessibility attributes, aligning with **real user interactions**.

+- **Localization Support**:
-- **Localization Support**: Dynamically fetch localized text from `localization.json` using the `localizationHelper.ts`, enabling seamless support for multiple languages during testing.
-This also enhances the flexibility of user-facing locators, making them localized and dynamic to align with real user interactions.
+  - Dynamically retrieves localized text from `localization.json` using `localizationHelper.ts`.
+  - Enhances the flexibility of user-facing locators by making them localized and dynamic, supporting seamless multi-language testing.

+- **Data-Driven Testing**:
-- **Data-Driven Testing**: Manage test inputs and expected outputs efficiently using `testData.json`, allowing the same test logic to run against different data sets.
+  - Centralizes test inputs and expected outputs in `testData.json`.
+  - Enables reusability of test logic across different data sets for efficiency and scalability.

+- **Reusable Fixtures**:
-- **Reusable Fixtures**: Simplify test setup by sharing common configurations such as authentication, browser context, and page initialization through `baseTest.ts` and `authTest.ts`.
+  - Simplifies test setup by providing shared configurations, such as authentication, browser context, and page initialization.
+  - Includes `baseTest.ts` and `authTest.ts` for reusable setups.

-- **Headed and Headless Modes**: Easily switch between headed and headless modes.
-This flexibility supports different testing scenarios.
+- **Headed and Headless Modes**:
+  - Supports switching between headed and headless modes based on testing scenarios for added flexibility.

-- **Grouping with Smoke Tests**: Identify and tag critical test cases (`@smokeTests`) to group them as smoke tests.
-These tests can be run selectively for quick validations of core functionalities.
+- **Test Grouping with Smoke Tests**:
+  - Tags critical test cases with `@smokeTests` for selective execution.
+  - Allows quick validation of core functionalities by running smoke tests independently.

+- **Cookie Management**:
-- **Handling Cookies**: Automate cookie handling with utilities like `acceptCookies()` to ensure consistent setups and maintain session states during tests.
+  - Automates cookie handling with utilities like `acceptCookies()` to maintain consistent setups and session states.

-- **Environment Variable Management**: Securely isolate sensitive data, such as usernames, passwords, and configurations, in a `.env` file.
-The `dotenv` library is used to load these variables during runtime, ensuring security and ease of configuration.
+- **Environment Variable Management**:
+  - Safeguards sensitive data (e.g., usernames, passwords, configurations) in a `.env` file.
+  - Uses the `dotenv` library to securely load environment variables at runtime.

 ## Prerequisites